nodejs/node/doc/api/crypto.md

 * `passphrase`: {string | Buffer} The passphrase to use for encryption, see `cipher`.

-When PEM encoding was selected, the result will be a string, otherwise it will be a buffer containing the data encoded as DER.
+The result type depends on the selected encoding format, when PEM the result is a string, when DER it will be a buffer containing the data encoded as DER, when [JWK][] it will be a an object.

-When JWK encoding was selected, all other encoding options are ignored.
+When [JWK][] encoding format was selected, all other encoding options are ignored.

 PKCS#1, SEC1, and PKCS#8 type keys can be encrypted by using a combination of the `cipher` and `format` options.
 The PKCS#8 `type` can be used with any